dinayrore/quality-assistance/Ruby/print/README.md

 ## Getting Started

 The instructions below will help you retrieve a copy of this project to run on your local machine through the CLI.
 Please read through all prerequisites and deployment for notes on how to use this project.
 The instructions provided are for Macbook users only.
+Sorry PC.

 ### Requirements

 There are a few required documents you will need to include in this projects file tree prior to running the script.

   1. Notepad/.txt extension file - this file may include may characters and descriptors for your QA, however, it MUST include the following attributes in order for the REGEX in this code to pull the appropriate attributes.
+This file should be placed in the qa_files directory prior to test script execution.
     * address =
     * city =
     * first =